4 Kids Walk Into a Bank (film)

-4 Kids Walk Into a Bank is an upcoming American black comedy heist film directed by Frankie Shaw in her directorial debut.
-Shaw also worked on the screenplay originally written by Matt Robinson, adapted from the 2017 graphic novel by Matthew Rosenberg and Tyler Boss.
-The film stars Liam Neeson, Talia Ryder, Whitney Peak, Jack Dylan Grazer, Spike Fearn, Teresa Palmer, and Jim Sturgess.
+4 Kids Walk Into a Bank is an upcoming American black comedy heist film directed by Frankie Shaw.
+Shaw also worked on the screenplay originally written by Matt Robinson, adapted from the 2017 graphic novel of the same name by Matthew Rosenberg and Tyler Boss.
+The film stars Whitney Peak, Jack Dylan Grazer, Spike Fearn, Talia Ryder, Teresa Palmer, Jim Sturgess, and Liam Neeson.

-The film is scheduled to be released on April 17, 2026, by Amazon MGM Studios through the Orion Pictures label.
+The film is scheduled to be released in 2027, by Amazon MGM Studios through the Orion Pictures label.